rust-stuco/lectures/week1/slides.md

 # Why Rust?

-TODO A few slides about this...
+* TODO A few slides about this...
+* Explain the benefits of Rust
+* Explain the downsides or Rust
+    * Steep learning curve of Rust is one of these downsides
+    * Which is why we are teaching this...

 ---

-# Rust seems awesome!
-### But how do I actually use Rust?
+# Course Goals

+By the end of the semester, we want you all to:

+* Be able to read, write, and reason about Rust code
+* Have proficiency with Rust equal to that of any other language you know
+* Understand why Rust is such an important language
+* TODO

 ---